C-C-A-A/CologneProtocol-R/README.md

 ### Published in:

-Schmidt, I., Hilpert, J., Kretschmer, I., Peters, R., Broich, M., Schiesberg, S., Vogels, O., Wendt, K. P., Zimmermann, A., Maier, A., **submitted**.
+Schmidt, I., Hilpert, J., Kretschmer, I., Peters, R., Broich, M., Schiesberg, S., Vogels, O., Wendt, K. P., Zimmermann, A., Maier, A., **accepted**.
 Approaching Prehistoric Demography: Proxies, Scales and Scope of the Cologne Protocol in European contexts. _Philosophical Transactions B_.

 ### Contents:

-- One rmarkdown file (`EarlyNeolithic.rmd`) that can be executed in RStudio.
+- One rmarkdown file (`EarlyNeolithic.Rmd`) that can be executed in RStudio.
 This file contains an example application of the **Cologne Protocol**

 - The `code\` directory contains the script of the **Cologne Protocol**, which is organized in four `.R` files